Akipe/android-aosp-build-docker/README.md

 Containers to help you compile Android without worrying about how to set up your development environment.
 You can compile for almost all Android versions.

-*I need feedback for building old Android systems with old Ubuntu images (14.04, 12.04 and 10.04).*
+*I need feedback for building old Android systems (from Android 8 to Android 1.5).*

 Containers are updates automatically every week and every time I make a change.